 Yoga is an individual practice to support the self in feeling better by learning to become aware of one’s own thoughts, feelings and movements.
 As we come together to practice in the same room with others who are also focusing on their own self, respect of others’ differences and non-judgment is essential and helps us to see how we are all interconnected.

 Juli’s aim is to make a class comfortable for those who feel marginalized in other classes but still want to discover the yoga benefits.
 You are invited to join Juli in creating an atmosphere of alliedness by recognizing our privileges and creating space for others (queers, transfolks, sex-workers, b&pocs, differently abled, abundant bodied, low/no-income).

 Juli offers sliding-scale community yoga classes at English Yoga Berlin.

 These classes make priority for queer and trans folk.
 Allies are welcome.

 Every Sunday, except holidays.

 The prices for the classes are the same as any regular class at English Yoga Berlin.
-But low-income (and no-income) Berlin locals who would experience hardship (not being able to pay rent or put food on the table) by paying the regular price, and who would like to be part of the community are invited to pay a self-estimated reduced rate (pay-what-you-can, based on your income, parental support, or savings).
-5€ is the minimum to cover rent and other costs, but please try to be honest with yourself in figuring out what is a fair exchange for the services you receive and what you can afford at the moment.
+But for those Berlin locals who would experience hardship (not being able to pay rent or put food on the table) by paying the regular price, and who would like to be part of the community are invited to pay a self-estimated reduced rate (pay-what-you-can, based on your income, parental support, social support, or savings).
+5€ is the minimum, but please try to be honest with yourself in figuring out what is a fair exchange for the services you receive.
 The Community Classes require no pre-registration or proof of income.
 Pre-booking is only possible in person with a 5er card or monthly registration.
 Payment is in cash up-front.